What Makes a Hero?

 I’m currently writing book one of the Children of Twistledom series, and working through the story, I placed myself in my characters’ shoes and asked, “What makes a hero?”

-In Harry Potter, we learned that there is nothing more pure than a mother's love.
-And in the Lord of the Rings, we have Frodo Baggins who taught us that you cannot judge a book by its cover.
+In Harry Potter, we learned there is nothing more pure than a mother's love.
+And in the Lord of the Rings, we have Frodo Baggins who taught us that we cannot judge a book by its cover.
 He showed us size doesn't matter because he was able to complete his quest when stronger men could not.
 Surrounded by allies helping him on his way, Frodo became a hero.
 Does having good friends or a mother who loves you so much, she would die for you, give you heroic qualities?

 And even in the Wizard of Oz, we learned that compassion brings both joy and sorrow, and the way to become a hero is to help others achieve their dreams.
 This meant finding a heart for the Tin Man, brains for the Scarecrow, courage for the Cowardly Lion, and a way to get home to Kansas for Dorothy Gale.